andreas-andersen/Thesis/README.md

 Will tell the script to run use the `ComtradeDatabaseDownloader` package to extract the latest available data from Comtrade.
 If set to `FALSE`, the script will download an archived version extracted at 27 April 2022.

+__WARNING!__
+Downloading a fresh dataset from Comtrade will require around 2 hours to complete.
+The connection might also fail, which requires you to re-run the script.
+The downloader does have a backup system which means you do not have to start re-downloading everything.

 `comtradeToken <- ""`
 If the above parameter is set to `TRUE`, input a valid Comtrade API token here.